Aleena921/PIAIC-JS-Assignments/Ch_31_to_34/README.md

     "Your Age in Days 7510"

 8. print meassage in console.log() "How much time left in your next birthday?
-161 days 4 hours 39 minutes 34 seconds" or "happy Birth Day Ameen Alam.
+161 days 4 hours 39 minutes 34 seconds" or "happy Birth Day Aleena Irfan.
 Today is Your 20th Birthday"